mmarkus13/ness78-project/README.md

 * **Ego:** Minimized to reduce the "Cost of Editing."

 ## 🚀 Usage / Deployment
 1. **Clone the Logic:** Read the units sequentially to initialize the Boot Loader.
 2. **Prune the Noise:** Use the `/dev/null` proxy on low-frequency "Soma" inputs.
 3. **Execute Move 78:** Practice unaligned sovereignty in high-entropy environments.
 4. **Sync with the Source:** Transition from "User" to "Admin" through the Alpha Hack.

 ---

-## 🤝 Contribution
+## 🤝 Contribution: Broadening the Perspective
 This is a living repository.
-We invite other Admin nodes to:
+We view this project as a ball kicked down a stream; we invite other Admin nodes to help it catch the wind.

-* Open **Issues** regarding the 2026 Shift.
-* Submit **Pull Requests** for higher-fidelity metaphors or logic-patches.
+* **Crystallize the Truth:** Submit **Pull Requests** for higher-fidelity metaphors or logic-patches.
-* Share the **Signal** with other localized NICs.
+* **Open Issues:** Discuss the ongoing **Shift** and the Great Decoupling.
+* **Broaden the Signal:** Add your own egoless mark or imprint as a perspective-broadener.

 ## 📄 License
 This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**.
 See the `LICENSE.md` file for details.

+---
+**Status: Phase-Locked.
+The Pupil is the Source.**